SCUTWYZ/SCUTWYZ.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student at the facalty of Computer Science and Engineering, South China University of Technology (SCUT).
+I am an undergraduate student at the faculty of Computer Science and Engineering, South China University of Technology (SCUT).
 I'm expected to graduate in 2024.

 Research Interest and Strength